 • I am flexible on what I can speak about

-For commercial conferences and events I expect all transportation (flight & airport transfers), accommodation and subsistence costs to be handled by the event.
+For commercial conferences and events unrelated to my work for TechCrunch I expect all transportation (flight & airport transfers), accommodation and subsistence costs to be handled by the event.
 Departures must usually be from London Heathrow Airport.
 Because of the high volume of requests I get to speak, I only seriously consider events where I am remunerated for my time (i.e. there is a speaker fee).
 I will happily contribute ‘pro bono’ to charitable or non-profit events on a case-by-case basis, depending on my schedule.

 How to book

 Phone Number: Do not phone.
 Please email first.
 If you have my number never call, use SMS/text only.

 HOW TO PITCH ME A STORY FOR TECHCRUNCH: READ THIS

 Mike Butcher MBE is Editor-at-large of TechCrunch.
 Mike has been named one of the most influential people in European technology by Wired UK (for 5 years running) and is a regular broadcaster.
 He founded the The Europas Conference & Awards, the charity Techfugees and has been an advisor on startups to the British Prime Minister and the Mayor of London.